LuccaWang1/PetPlanner/README.md

 2. Add a Pet

 * After creating an account, a user can add a pet to their account
-* The pet card's placed on the Dashboard
+* The pet card is placed on the Dashboard
 * Users can add as many pets as they want
 * User inputs information about their pet
-* Incluing information on species
+* Inputs include information on species
 * The breed options depend on the species selected (conditional rendering and mapping)
 * Pet lovers can upload a photo of their pet with the help of the Cloudinary API